iNavFlight/inav/docs/development/Building in Linux.md

 ## Using `cmake`

-The canonanical method of using `cmake` is to create a `build` directory and run the `cmake` and `make` commands from within the `build` directory.
+The canonical method of using `cmake` is to create a `build` directory and run the `cmake` and `make` commands from within the `build` directory.
 So, assuming we've cloned the firmware repository into an `inav` directory, we can issue the following commands to set up the build environment.

 ```
 cd inav